Healthier Together Year One Report

 Our commitment to address those broader, nonmedical needs is why CHOP created Healthier Together, launched on July 1, 2019.
 This umbrella community impact initiative partners with government agencies, nonprofits and community groups to develop programs that focus on improving four key social determinants of health: housing, hunger, trauma and poverty.
 Our overarching goal is to give every child a fair chance at a healthy future.

-CHOP has made a $25 million, five-year commitment to Healthier Together, which is overseen by the Office of Community Relations.
+CHOP has made a $25 million, five-year commitment to Healthier Together, which is overseen by the Office of Community Impact.

 Healthier Together’s approach and investments are guided by five principles: